afjal4/Precipitation-in-Sierra-Nevada/README.md

 # The-Long-Term-Effects-of-the-Varying-Precipitation-in-Sierra-Nevada

 A consequence of the increasingly turbulent global climate is that the Sierra Nevada Mountain Region - located in Eastern California - has undergone significant topographical change.
-In this project, we will explore the long term topographical changes attributed to the ever-changing precipitational patterns, and how the ecology of the mountain range develops accordingly.
-We will specifically analyse the <b>long term</b> effects of the varied rainfall in this project, focussing more on fluctuations year to year, or decade to decade versus any variation between eg. summer and winter.
+In this project, we  explore the long term topographical changes attributed to the ever-changing precipitational patterns, and how the ecology of the mountain range develops accordingly.
+We specifically analyse the <b>long term</b> effects of the varied rainfall in this project, focusing especially on annual (or even decade-wide) fluctuations, as opposed to smaller seasonal changes.

 > "...global climate models don’t capture the fine-scale topography and regional characteristics that we know shape our weather and climate around us."
 (Niel Berg), on the tumultuous topography of Sierra Nevada